ZanxinZ/HomeMenu/README.md

 - The user can magnify the picture by left click.

-- The user can edit the picture by right click.(Undercarriage or change the food)
+- The user can edit the picture by right click.(Revoke or change the food)

 ## Impression drawing